People

 ELRHARBI-FLEURY, Yannis

-I completed a bachelor’s degree in Mathematics at the University of Paris and pursued my studies with a master’s degree of AI at Sorbonne University in France.
+I completed a bachelor’s degree in Mathematics at the University of Paris and pursued my studies with a master’s degree in AI at Sorbonne University in France.
 My research was conducted at the ISIR lab, where I specialized in multi-criteria decision making and stochastic optimization.
-I strove to develop cognitive functions for object manipulation by robotics hands, in an open-ended learning context (with no a priori knowledge of the environments).
-I developed Meta-learning algorithms in sparse rewards environments, which led me to focus on reversing the paradigm of Machine learning by fostering behavioral diversity and adaptation to unforeseen events instead of raw episodic performance.
+I worked on developing cognitive functions for robotic hand manipulation in open-ended learning contexts.

-Having worked closely with neuroscientists during this time, I craved to deal with more fundamentals aspects of intelligence.
-I therefore joined the Laboratory for Brain and Machine intelligence at KAIST, where I currently am a Ph.D. candidate under the supervision of Professor Lee, Sang Wan.
+Having cooperated closely with neuroscientists during this time, I wanted to explore more fundamental aspects of cognition.
+I therefore joined the Laboratory for Brain and Machine Intelligence at KAIST, where I am currently a Ph.D. candidate under the supervision of Professor Sang Wan Lee.

-My dream for neuroscience is that, very much like Asimov’s imaginary Psychohistory, we build a theory of the mind that can predict human behavior through his potential for freedom and creativity, rather than shrinking it for control.
+Ultimately, my dream for neuroscience is that, much like Asimov imagined Psychohistory, we build a theory of the mind that predicts human behavior through our potential for creativity and freedom.

 Nathalie van der Meeren